 Next, select Product List > SSL Certificates.

 Click the “Activate” button next to the certificate you wish to activate.

 Enter (or cut-and-paste) your CSR code and choose the web server type from the drop-down menu.
 Once done, click Next.
 NOTE: In this step, if you are activating a multi-domain certificate, you need to specify the additional domains you wish to include in the issued certificate.
 Certificate activation process for Multi-Domain certificate is described in details here.

 NOTE: SSL Certificates cannot be issued for domains considered unsafe by Google Safe Browsing.
-All unsafe domains will automatically be removed from Multi-Domain SSL Certificates by Comodo.
+All unsafe domains will automatically be removed from Multi-Domain SSL Certificates by Comodo (now Sectigo).
 Check Safe Browsing site status here.